oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer_standard/README.md

       ![](assets/generate-hdl.png)

    7. Close Platform Designer.
-   > Upon closing the Platform Designer window, if you are prompted to add this IP to your Quartus project, please follow the instructions in the pop-up window by clicking `Project` > `Add/Remove Files in Project` to add the IP files.
+   >  **Note**: Upon closing the Platform Designer window, if you are prompted to add this IP to your Quartus project, please follow the instructions in the pop-up window by clicking `Project` > `Add/Remove Files in Project` to add the IP files.
    > ![](assets/add-files-in-project.png)

 5. In the Intel® Quartus® Prime window, run Analysis and Elaboration by clicking 'Start Analysis and Elaboration'.